Aging Face and Neck

 - Neck Liposuction: This procedure can be performed either on a standalone basis or as part of a neck lift.
 During neck liposuction, the excess fat is physically removed from the area with the use of a cannula and tumescent fluid.
 If vertical muscle bands are not an issue and if the skin is sufficiently elastic, a neck lift may not be needed during this procedure.

 - Double Chin Injections: Recently, California Skin Institute became one of the first dermatology practices in the country to offer Kybella injections for double chin treatments.
 Kybella is the first FDA-approved injectable for removing a double chin, and our founding physician, Dr. Morganroth, was even recruited to be a national trainer to other doctors in using this treatment.
 Kybella relies on deoxycholic acid to damage fat cells, which are then removed by the lymphatic system.

 - Laser Skin Treatments: California Skin Institute providers are experts at administering laser skin treatment for various signs of aging in the face and neck.
 Lasers and other devices can be used to reduce wrinkles, reduce dark spots, treat acne scars, and even address spider veins.

-- Aesthetic Procedures: For patients who would like to slow the aging of the face and neck, our highly trained providers can administer many anti-aging treatment, including chemical peels, nourishing face masks, skin needling, microdermabrasion, and much more.*
+- Aesthetic Procedures: For patients who would like to slow the aging of the face and neck, our highly trained providers can administer numerous anti-aging treatments, including chemical peels, nourishing face masks, skin needling, microdermabrasion, and much more.

 The best way to treat the signs of aging in the face and neck is through a custom-tailored, individualized treatment plan.
 To learn more about the best treatment options in your situation, please contact a California Skin Institute practice near you, or schedule your appointment online!